sam-ludlow/mame-ao/README.md

 - double click "mame-ao.exe"
 - wait for the MAME Shell to start
 - use the Web UI it will pop up
-- or use command line, enter a machine name and press enter e.g. __"mrdo"__
+- or use command line, enter a machine name and press enter e.g. `mrdo`

-TIP: Run command __.upany__ to self update program, this will stop the microsoft defender notice.
+TIP: Run command `.upany` to self update program, this will stop the microsoft defender notice.

 ## Important notes